FrostyX/fedora-magazine/2021-march.md

 newly allows to import credentials from the _.csv_ files generated in the AWS Console, and also provides support for AWS SSO.
-Other big improvements are server-side auto-completion, and interactive parameter generation.
+Other big improvements are server-side auto-completion, and interactive parameters generation.
 A fresh new feature is interactive wizards, which provide a higher level of abstraction and combine multiple AWS API calls together to create, update, or delete AWS resources.